shlienlab/raccoon/README.md

 ### Contributions

 This library is still a work in progress and we are striving to improve it, by adding more flexibility and increase the memory and time efficiency of the code.
 If you would like to be part of this effort, please fork the main branch and work from there.
-Make sure your code passes the travis build test.
+We plan on adding pytests and CI in the coming versions.

 Contributions are always welcome.